 After submitting the application and required admission documents, you may be officially admitted into the DM program after either:

 - Successfully completing DMGT 600 by earning an A or a B in the class.

 - Taking the GRE or GMAT standardized assessment and scoring in the 75 percentile or higher.

 In both cases, admission is determined by assessment of your abilities.

 DMGT 600, a 10-week online course, is very challenging, and it is designed so the DM program and the applicant can make an informed decision about whether the applicant is prepared to start a doctoral program.
 The course includes statistical analysis, analysis of the research methods of scholarly articles and critical thinking and writing assignments written in APA style.
 Along with these assignments , there are discussion conferences about the doctoral courses in the DM program, the dissertation process and the expectations of students once admitted into the program.
 Students spend on average of 15 to 20 hours per week working on course assignments.
 If an applicant successfully passes DMGT 600 with an A or a B, he or she is admitted into the DM program.

 No. The GRE or GMAT assessment is not required for the DM Program.

 Yes, you may defer your start of the DM program for one semester without a justifiable explanation.
 A deferment request of more than one semester requires a written request for an extension which will be reviewed by the Graduate School.

-No. You may not retake the course and will not be admitted to the DM program.
-The course cannot be repeated with a final grade of F. However, if you withdraw from the course before the withdrawal deadline, you will not have earned a grade and may take the course again.
+Yes.
+If the applicant receives a grade of “C” in DMGT 600, then he or she has the option to repeat the course only once.
+The course cannot be repeated with a final grade of “F”.
+However, if you withdraw from the course before the final withdrawal deadline, you will not have earned a grade and may take the course again.